Motorcycle Accident FAQs

 • misjudge the motorcyclist’s speed or distance

-• panic and stop in the motorcyclist’s path
+• panic and stop abruptly, blocking the motorcycle’s path

 • swerving in front of a cyclist